-Students attending a District Application Program must be enrolled full-time in that school or program.
-Since the District Application Programs school is the student's school of assignment, the student will not be permitted to participate in the school functions and activities at any other district school.
+Students attending a District Application Program must be enrolled full-time in that school or program (for the entire school day).
+In the Center for Gifted Studies program, full-time enrollment includes the four core content courses and the required gifted elective Since the District Application Programs school is the student's school of assignment, the student will not be permitted to participate in the school functions and activities at any other district school.
 Students in middle school District Application Programs may participate in extracurricular activities at their zoned school provided the extracurricular activity does not exist at the District Application Program middle school of assignment.